 Dilsia Pena, Learning Leader-volunteer

-Walter Goodman parent of 2 children, one at LaGuardia HS and one in special ed
+Walter Goodman parent of 2 children, one at LaGuardia HS and one in special

 Fariba Behnegar, PS166 parent